RMerl/asuswrt-merlin/README-merlin.txt

 Note that Entware requires the JFFS partition to be enabled, and an ext2/ext3/ext4 formatted USB disk (NTFS, HFS+ and FAT32 are not supported).

-Since 378.51 Entware also has a ARM-based repository, for AC56/AC68/AC87/AC3200 routers, provided by Zyxmon.

 ** DNSFilter **